Molecular Sets (MOSES): A Benchmarking Platform for Molecular Generation Models: Dataset

 \section{Dataset}

-Deep generative models require large datasets in order to learn patterns that can generalize and lead to new molecules.
-While large datasets of molecules exist, there is no commonly accepted standard dataset.
-The pharmaceutical industry has historically driven much of the large-scale development and testing of molecular libraries via virtual screening and high-throughput screening.
-As Table \ref{tab:datasets} shows, the largest datasets correspond to libraries utilized in medicinal chemistry.

-Virtual screening libraries are often constructed from the application of common reactions to a set of seed molecules; the reactions are such that their products are predictable and easily performed in a laboratory setting while seed molecules are typically purchasable or easily synthesized or extracted from natural products.
-Even though the coverage of reactions tends to be a small subset of all possible reactions \cite{Schneider2016-gp}, the resulting combinations can lead to virtual libraries on the order of $10^{14}-10^{18}$ compounds\cite{Walters2018-la}.
-Large datasets with experimentally characterized labeled data are quite valuable for constructing accurate models and libraries, so these tend to be closed-source and company-owned.
-Most current molecular generation applications utilize a subset of ZINC or ChEMBL molecules.
-For this purpose, we propose a biological molecule benchmark set refined from the ZINC database.

-The set is based on the ZINC Clean Leads collection.
-It contains $4{,}591{,}276$ molecules with molecular weight in the range from $250$ to $350$ Daltons, a number of rotatable bonds not greater than $7$, and XlogP less than or equal to $3.5$.
-We removed molecules containing charged atoms, atoms besides C, N, S, O, F, Cl, Br, H, or cycles longer than $8$ atoms.
-The molecules were filtered via medicinal chemistry filters (MCFs) and PAINS filters \cite{Baell2010-li}.
+The proposed dataset used for training and testing is based on the ZINC Clean Leads \citep{Sterling2015-gf} collection which contains $4{,}591{,}276$ molecules with molecular weight in the range from $250$ to $350$ Daltons, a number of rotatable bonds not greater than $7$, and XlogP \citep{wang1997new} not greater then $3.5$.
+Clean-leads dataset consists of structures suitable for identifying hit compounds and they are small enough to allow for further ADMET optimization of generated molecules \citep{teague1999design}.
+We removed molecules containing charged atoms, atoms besides C, N, S, O, F, Cl, Br, H, or cycles larger than $8$ atoms.
+The molecules were filtered via custom medicinal chemistry filters (MCFs) and PAINS filters \citep{Baell2010-li}.
+We describe MCFs and discuss PAINS in Appendix~\ref{ap1}.
+We removed charged molecules to avoid ambiguity with tautomers and pH conditions.
+Note that in the initial set of molecules, functional groups were present in both ionized and unionized forms.